 Hey everyone!
 I hope you a great weekend!
-Today I want to share a couple of really simple and inexpensive Valentine’s Day projects and my Valentine’s Day vignette.
-My favorite project is the banner which is so crazy simple and you could apply to any holiday or party.
-Everyone has cardboard boxes in their house from cereal, rice, crackers etc. Well, this is a great way to recycle some of that material.
+Today I want to share a couple of really simple and inexpensive projects including this Valentine’s Day Banner and my Valentine’s Day vignette.
+This is one of my favorite projects because it’s so crazy simple and you could apply to any holiday or party.
+Everyone has cereal or other cardboard boxes in their home.
+Well, this is a great way to recycle some of that material.

 - a couple of cardboard cereal boxes (or more, depending on how long you want your banner)

 - scrapbook paper

 - Stencils of whatever size letter and font you like

 - spray adhesive

 I started out by breaking down the boxes so they were flat and then I cut them apart into sheets.
 I drew out a pattern on what was the inside of the box with a ruler.
 It was a shape I liked in a size I thought I wanted.

 Then I cut the shape out and copied it on to 3 more sections of cardboard so that I had 4 pieces exactly the same size to spell out LOVE.

-Although I adore red for Christmas, I’m not a huge fan of bright red, in your face, Valentine’s decorations so I had picked out some neutral scrapbook paper to use for this project…
+Although I adore red for Christmas, I’m not a huge fan of bright red, in your face, Valentine’s decorations so I picked out some neutral scrapbook paper to use for this project…

 I flipped the paper over to the back and traced the cardboard template out…